PRODUCT DISCLOSURE STATEMENT

 ELIGIBILITY FOR BENEFITS

-Members may be eligible to receive benefits upon temporary or permanent suspension or cancellation of their Class 1 Medical Certificate by CASA, subject to the Rules - including, but not limited to - Rules #9-11, at the time of Date of Disability.
+Members may be eligible to receive benefits upon temporary or permanent suspension or cancellation of their Class 1 Medical Certificate by CASA, or a CASA delegate being a Designated Aviation Medical Examiner (DAME), subject to the Rules.

-The level of payment a member is eligible to receive depends on the type and level of benefit for which they have contributed in accordance with the Contribution Scale.
-We provide a description of the benefits in the following schedule.
+The level of payment a Member is eligible to receive depends on the type and level of benefit for which they have contributed in accordance with the Contribution Scale and any Cover Restrictions.
+We provide a description of the benefits in the schedule, commencing on page 5.

 Date of Disability: The date of onset or occurrence of a condition giving rise to the inability to exercise the privileges associated with holding a Class 1 Medical Certificate and that is: